PlexSheep/netpulse/README.md

 This will:

-- Create the netpulse user and group
+- Create the `netpulse` user and group
 - Copy the `netpulsed` executable to `/usr/local/bin/`
 - Create necessary directories and set permissions
-- Install a systemd unit file
+- Install a SystemD unit file
 - Configure logging

 Note: `cargo` usually installs the binary for your local user, not for the whole